• Skip to primary navigation

 Jinka offers three varieties of plant-based tuna — Original, Lemon-Dill, and Spicy.
 Use it in any way you’d use tuna — as a spread, in salads, or even formed into burgers as shown above.
 From the website:

 We’re on a mission to show that a plant-based diet can be delicious without compromise.
-We offer a sustainable, plant-based tuna spread for those looking for a healthy and tasty alternative to tuna … Even if it’s just one meal a day, we consider it a win and a step towards a greener future.”
+We offer a sustainable, plant-based tuna spread for those looking for a great alternative to tuna … Even if it’s just one meal a day, we consider it a win and a step towards a greener future.”
 Learn more about Jinka and its vegan tuna products here.

 Photo: Grocery Trader